You and family law

 The family law courts

-If you do need to attend court, there are three family law courts in Australia.
-They are:
+If you do need to attend court, the family law courts in Australia are:

 Ahmed and Aisha have decided to separate.
 Ahmed is worried that he will lose custody of his children, and only have limited contact with them.
 When Ahmed finds out more about family law, he realises that both he and Aisha have parental responsibility, and may continue to share the responsibility of caring for their children.
 Ahmed and Aisha start to think about what would be best for their children, and work out a plan for their care.
 The children are able to spend time with both parents.